This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 Collective spending is a tool.

-Collective voting is a weapon.
+Collective voting is leverage.

 Collective policy negotiation is power.

-and start understanding empowerment = structural change.
+and start understanding that empowerment equals structural change.

+“We’re a 70 percent consumer-based economy.
 Our consumption should be rewarded by redistributing that $27 trillion GDP to benefit us through free health care, guaranteed employment, free education, debt relief, and so on.”
-(Source: Chicago Crusader)

-This is the heart of the blackout:
+That’s the heart of the blackout:

-So let me say this clearly:
+So let me say this plainly:

 I honor the blackout.